Environment-Aware Indoor LoRaWAN Path Loss: Parametric Regression Comparisons, Shadow Fading, and Calibrated Fade Margins: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{sec: background} reviews indoor LoRaWAN propagation and motivates incorporating environmental context.
-Section~\ref{sec: methodology} details the experimental setup, features, model specification, the leakage-safe cross-validation protocol, and the fade-margin calibration procedure.
-Section~\ref{sec: results} reports comparative fits and ANOVA, examines the residual law, and translates upper-tail behavior into a calibrated fade margin.
-Section~\ref{sec: conclusion} offers key takeaways and directions for broader validation.
+The remainder of this paper is organized as follows: Section~\ref{sec:background} reviews indoor LoRaWAN propagation and motivates the incorporation of environmental context.
+Section~\ref{sec:methodology} details the experimental setup, feature construction, model specification, validation protocol, and fade margin calibration procedure.
+Section~\ref{sec:results} reports comparative predictive performance and ANOVA effect sizes, characterizes the residual (shadow fading) distribution, and translates residual upper-tail behavior into calibrated fade margins validated on a held-out set.
+Section~\ref{sec:conclusion} concludes with the main takeaways, and Section~\ref{sec:future} outlines limitations and future directions.